Options and Settings - General

 Use SCS default font: Click this button if you want the Font to revert to the SCS default.

 Language: Select the language you want for SCS labels and messages.
-Currently English(US), English(GB), French, Italian, Spanish and Catalan are fully implemented, and German and Japanese are partially implemented.
+Currently English(US), English(GB), French, Italian, Spanish, Catalan, German, Polish, Japanese and Chinese are implemented.
 If you are interested in supplying translations for another language, please email firstname.lastname@example.org.
 Changes to this field take effect the next time you start SCS.

 Swap Monitors 1 and 2: A few users have found that when they connect an external monitor or video projector to their computer that Windows sets this external device as 'Screen 1', not 'Screen 2'.
 If you encounter this issue and cannot change a Windows setting to permanently correct it then select Swap Monitors 1 and 2 and SCS will internally swap outputs to these two screens.
+If the other monitor is not monitor 2 then you can select another monitor number from the drop-down list.
+This list is populated with the monitor numbers of currently-connected monitors.
+In Windows Display Settings they must be defined as extensions of the desktop.
 Changing this option takes effect the next time you start SCS.

 Back to Options and Settings